nrilu/lockchart-to-cnf/README.md

 # lockchart-to-cnf

 An implementation of the SAT encoding of Lock-Chart Master-Key Systems, following Radomír Černoch's ["Lock-chart solving"](https://github.com/cernoch/mks-dis/blob/master/LockChartSolvingWeb.pdf) (2017).

-Allows to define simple lock-charts and to compile them into CNF formulas.
+It allows to define simple lock-charts and to compile them into CNF formulas.

-Verifies and displays the found key and lock geometries.

-Submitted to the SAT Competition 2025 Benchmark Submissions.
+Verifies the solutions found by a SAT solver and displays the explicit key and lock geometries.
+Submitted to the Benchmark Submissions of the [SAT Competition 2025.](https://satcompetition.github.io/2025/)

 # Usage
 Run: